GSG-G9/curriculum/coursebook/week-2/project.md

 **Important Note:**
 - You should have a pure functions
 - You should write a test for every function you have
-- The app should be accessible, responsive, and should save its state even after closing the page `local storage`
+- The app should be responsive, and should save its state even after closing the page `local storage`

 **Hints:**
 * The product item could be something lik this objec